The SafetyPro Podcast

 1. Start by thanking the worker for their time and willingness to talk to you.
 Let them know that you appreciate their help in understanding what happened and how to prevent it in the future.

 2. Create a safe and confidential space for the interview.
-Choose a private location where the worker won't be interrupted or overheard if possible.
+Choose a private location where the worker won't be interrupted or overheard.
 Let them know that anything they say will be kept confidential and won't be used against them in any way.
 Don't place an object, like a desk, between you and the interviewee - sit with them.
 Let them sit near the door and give them a comfortable chair - all of these things can make the space safer for them to relax and feel more at ease.

 3. Be respectful and non-judgmental in your tone and body language.
-Don't interrupt the worker or argue with them, even if you disagree with what they're saying.
+Don't interrupt the workers or argue with them, even if you disagree with what they're saying.
 Show that you're listening carefully and taking their words seriously.

 4. Offer support and resources if the worker needs them.
 Depending on the nature of the incident, they may need medical attention, counseling, or other types of assistance.
 Let them know that you're there to help and that you can connect them with any resources they need.